 1 cup of cabbage once a day, 2-3 times per week.

-Whole grains, such as amaranth, rye, barley, brown rice, quinoa, etc., are rich in dietary fiber, which helps to shed fat.
-Now, this is good news because whole grains can also help protect against nonalcoholic fatty liver disease (29), (30).
+Whole grains, such as amaranth, rye, barley, brown rice, quinoa, etc., are rich in dietary fiber, which helps to shed fat and reduce cholesterol.
+This is good news because whole grains can also help protect against nonalcoholic fatty liver disease (36), (37).

 2-3 servings of whole grain per day.

 The juicy red tomatoes are also good for your liver.
 They contain a good amount of antioxidants that help reduce liver inflammation and injury and protect against liver cancer.
-Researchers injected lab rats with carcinogens and a high-fat diet.
-Then, they fed the test group with tomato extract for six weeks.
-The rats that were fed tomato extract showed more resistance towards liver damage and had lower lipid and cholesterol levels, thereby confirming that tomato should be consumed to reduce the risk of liver damage (31).
+A study on rats showed that tomato extract supplementation could help reduce the risk of liver damage (38).

-Brussels sprouts are rich in vitamins A, K, C, and folate and minerals like calcium, phosphorus, magnesium, and potassium (34).
-Researchers have found that the oral administration of Brussels sprouts can induce the expression of phase II metabolizing enzymes and reduce oxidative stress (35).
+Brussels sprouts are rich in vitamins A, K, C, and folate and minerals like calcium, phosphorus, magnesium, and potassium (40).
+Researchers have found that the oral administration of Brussels sprouts can induce the production of phase II metabolizing enzymes and reduce oxidative stress (41).

 ½-1 cup, 2-3 times per week.